philip-L/disasterResponseNLP/README.md

 Udacity datascience project 2: A webapp to classify messages using a ML (machine learning) model trained on multi-labelled data, with NLP (natural language processing) techniques.

 ### Instructions:
+1. Download python (this project uses version 3.7.4)
-1. Run the following commands in the project's root directory to set up your database and model.
+3. Run the following commands in the project's root directory to set up your database and model.

+    - To install all the dependencies
+        `pip install requirements.txt`
     - To run ETL (extraction-transform-load) pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves